Omer109ALEX/Client-Server-File-Transfer-Project/README.md

 client written in cpp,

 client server networking using symmetric and asymmetric encryption.

-Used for send and recieve files by encryption and dencryption/
+Used for send and recieve files by encryption and dencryption.

 the protocol is explained in the pdf.